naotsugu/min-editor/README.md

 ./gradlew run
 ```

-If a debug run is required, do the following.
+If a debug run is required, execute the following command.

 ```console
 ./gradlew run -Ddebug